joaofreires/FreshMint-Store/README.md

 }
 ```

-To access from multiple Islands, it's useful to keep a storage file and import
+If you need to access state from multiple islands, it can be useful to keep a
-from there the `preactCreateStore` result hooks.
+storage file and import the `preactCreateStore` result hooks from there.

 ```tsx
 // store.ts